 - examine examples of paintings by Atlantic Canadian artists and identify the traditional or contemporary lifestyle and values reflected in the paintings - examine the cover of the text, and describe the image of the Atlantic region conveyed by the cover-Which images reflect popular culture? traditional culture?
 Is the image conveyed realistic?
-In redesigning the cover, what pictures could be added to portray a more realistic picture? - undertake a study of the cultural/historical influences in their communities as reflected in the - street names - names of buildings and businesses - community names - (working in groups) construct the following, in order to convey pictures of the traditional culture of their communities: - series of photographs/drawings that symbolize the community - map of the community including local landmarks with a cultural identity - collage music

-- a display of artifacts, domestic and work related, that exemplify culture - compare the following elements of the popular culture of Atlantic Canadian students with the same elements of popular culture in other parts of North America and the world.-to what extent does the comparison suggest a homogenization of popular youth culture? - clothing expressions - attitudes - food world view - television technology - maintain logs of their weekly television viewing, identifying the relative amount of time viewing shows of Canadian and non-Canadian origin, and speculating on the extent to which television promotes American culture; evaluate the differences, if any, of Canadian shows to American shows - identify historical villages, sites, or cultural centres in Atlantic Canada and - visit or research one of the sites - report on selected elements of one of the traditional cultures represented examine and describe contemporary culture in the Atlantic Canadian context and 2.2 its connections to other global cultures \
+In redesigning the cover, what pictures could be added to portray a more realistic picture? - undertake a study of the cultural/historical influences in their communities as reflected in the - street names - names of buildings and businesses - community names - (working in groups) construct the following, in order to convey pictures of the traditional culture of their communities: - series of photographs/drawings that symbolize the community - map of the community including local landmarks with a cultural identity - collage - a display of artifacts, domestic and work related, that exemplify culture - compare the following elements of the popular culture of Atlantic Canadian students with the same elements of popular culture in other parts of North America and the world-to what extent does the comparison suggest a homogenization of popular youth culture? - clothing expressions - music - attitudes - food - world view - television - technology - maintain logs of their weekly television viewing, identifying the relative amount of time viewing shows of Canadian and non-Canadian origin, and speculating on the extent to which television promotes American culture; evaluate the differences, if any, of Canadian shows to American shows - identify historical villages, sites, or cultural centres in Atlantic Canada and - visit or research one of the sites - report on selected elements of one of the traditional cultures represented research and report on the following traditions and, where appropriate, identify the cultural roots of the tradition: